imbue-ai/pyfixfmt/README.md

 ### Instructions

+To install:

+`pip install pyfixfmt`

 To run:

 ```
-$ # Recommended way, since it should work from wherever it's installed
+$ # Recommended way, since it should work from wherever
 $ python -m pyfixfmt --file-glob <your file glob here> --verbose

-$ # Or, since I'm a nice guy
+$ # Or to run without installing
 $ python pyfixfmt --file-glob <your file glob here> --verbose

 ```